FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 }
 ```

-> **NOTE** The ABI is for `external` calls only therefore you cannot define a method in the ABI and call it in the same contract.
-If you want to define a function for a contract, but keep it private so that only your contract can call it, you can define it outside of the `impl` and call it inside the contract similar to the `return_45()` function.
+> **NOTE** The ABI is for external calls only therefore you cannot define a method in the ABI and call it in the same contract.
+If you want to define a function for a contract, but keep it private so that only your contract can call it, you can define it outside of the `impl` and call it inside the contract, similar to the `return_45()` function above.

 ## Advanced Calls